-A command function should return 0 if its action completes successfully, and a non-zero value if some error occurs.
+A command function should return 0 if its action completes successfully, and a value greater than zero if some error occurs.
 This is the convention obeyed by all of the builtin Readline bindable command functions.

 2.3 Readline Variables

 These variables are available to function writers.